Sakib007q/plant_sales_analysis/README.md

 #### 📝 Project Overview

-This repository contains an analysis of a dataset related to tracking data, visualized using Power BI.
+This repository contains an analysis of a dataset related to tracking data, visualized using google sheet.
 The analysis aims to extract insights from the dataset and present them in a meaningful way using various visual representations.

 #### 📂 Dataset Description